ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     Indicates that VIRTEL expects the browser to encode the field in base64 format.

 ENCRYPTED
-    Indicates that VIRTEL expects the browser to encrypt the field using the session key specified elsewhere in the page (see “DECLARE-FIELD-AS CRYPTO-SESSION-KEY”, page 55 <#_bookmark52>`__)
+    Indicates that VIRTEL expects the browser to encrypt the field using the session key specified elsewhere in the page (see :ref:`“DECLARE-FIELD-AS CRYPTO-SESSION-KEY” <#_V456UG_declare_field_crypto>`).

 Examples: